 JANE – WORKING FOR REPRODUCTIVE JUSTICE

-Several of my stories about JANE, Janes (and tattoos!) have been published in journals: read two, here and here; another one's available as a zine; and another was published by Minerva Rising as a chapbook (it won their first prose chapbook prize).
-A fifth story, "Hello.
-This is Jane," came out in September of 2015 (read it in the Turkish online magazine THE HUMAN), a sixth is in The Literary Nest, Spring 2016, and yet another is in the seriously funky/seriously serious zine Chasing the Night #3 - that one came out in Fall 2016.
-There's also a novella that might be out next year and - in a whole 'nother medium - a three minute video trailer about the stories.
-So, maybe - maybemaybemaybe - there'll be a book sometime - a book with all these stories in it.
+More recently, several of my stories about JANE, Janes, and tattoos (!) have been published in journals: read two, here and here; another one's available as a zine; and another was published by Minerva Rising as a chapbook (it won their first prose chapbook prize).
+A story called "Hello.
+This is Jane," came out in September of 2015 (read it in the Turkish online magazine THE HUMAN); another one's in The Literary Nest, Spring 2016, and yet another is in the seriously funky/seriously serious zine Chasing the Night #3/Fall 2016.
+There's also a three minute video trailer about the stories.
+So, hey, maybe sometime there'll be a book with all the stories in it.
 We'll see.

 Reproductive Justice Links